 1. Purpose: This document is designed to provide faculty and other University personnel guidance in responding to disruption in the academic setting.
 Disruption by a student in a Ball State classroom or other academic setting is a violation of the Code of Student Rights and Responsibilities, specifically

 5.2.9 Obstruction or Disruption - Obstructing or disrupting the teaching and/or learning process in any campus classroom, building, or meeting area, or any University-sponsored activity, pedestrian or vehicular traffic, classes, lectures or meetings, obstructing or restricting another person’s freedom of movement, or inciting, aiding, or encouraging other persons to do so.
-See also Regulations for Use of Property for Expressive Activity, Appendix N and Responding to Conduct in the Academic Setting, Appendix P.
+See also Regulations for Use of Property for Expressive Activity, Appendix N and Responding to Disruption in the Academic Setting, Appendix Q.

 2.1 Disruption is defined as any “behavior a reasonable person would view as being likely to substantially or repeatedly interfere with the conduct of” an academic setting.